By BCS Staff

 North Central Kansas Technical College is a top culinary school offering a one year Culinary Arts Certificate.
 Students are actively engaged in their learning through the use of a culinary laboratory allowing students to gain valuable experience in baking, nutrition, food preparation, buffet decoration, and catering.
 NCKTC also supports the creative side of the culinary arts by encouraging students to make fun foods with flames, knives, and creative chemistry.
 The program is three semesters and includes an internship opportunity.

-Kansas City Community College Culinary Arts-Technical Certificate is a 40-credit hour program with a broad curriculum.
+Kansas City Community College’s AAS in Culinary Arts is a 62-credit hour program with a broad curriculum.
 Students learn principles of baking, customer service, menu marketing, food production, International cooking, first aid, and employment skills.
 An internship experience and capstone project are required as part of the program to gain professional experience.
 Courses are offered in the classroom and in a kitchen lab to facilitate hands-on learning.
 Students have the opportunity prepare foods for public meetings and banquets.

 Washburn Tech is a top culinary school featuring a Culinary Arts Technical Certificate that can be completed in either one or two years depending on schedule.
 The program features hands-on training in a professional kitchen environment with experienced faculty.
 Students will learn baking, purchasing skills, restaurant supervision and management.
 The program is open to adults and high school students and the technical certificate can count toward a more advanced degree at Washburn.